-- Acetaminophen reduces pain and fever, much the same way NSAIDs do, but do not reduce inflammation as well as NSAIDs.
+Acetaminophen reduces pain and fever, much the same way as NSAIDs, but does not reduce inflammation as well as NSAIDs.
 Acetaminophen is the active ingredient in Tylenol and a common over-the-counter drug for mild to moderate pain.

 Controlling Pain with Non-Opioid Medications

-While there isn’t always a cure for chronic pain, there are many effective pain treatments available to help restore function and regain an active lifestyle.
+While there isn’t always a cure for chronic pain, many effective treatments are available at the pain clinic in Lakeland, Florida, to help restore function and regain an active lifestyle.
 No two cases of chronic pain are the same.
 Every patient is unique, so what works for one patient may not work for another.

 Taking a prescription opioid is not always the best option.
 A comprehensive analysis of non-opioid and opioid medications by the CDC underscores the need for insurers to encourage the utilization of safe, effective alternatives to prescription opioids.
-The study discussed the importance of beginning treatment with a non-opioid medication rather than an opioid medication.
+In addition, the study discussed the importance of beginning treatment with a non-opioid medication rather than an opioid medication.

-It is essential to work with a medical professional to find the best solution for pain management.
+Working with a medical professional to find the best solution for pain management is essential.
 Keeping medication risks to a minimum will help you enjoy a pain-free life.